henkelmax/camera-utils/readme.md

 By pressing `RIGHT ALT` and the cinematic camera button, you can adjust the properties of the cinematic camera.

-## Movement Smoothing

-This option is located in the accessibility settings.
-It smoothens the players camera movement to potentially avoid motion sickness.

 ## Additional Information

 Pressing any key related to the camera utils mod in combination with `RIGHT ALT`